 Interpersonal Problem Areas

-Next, the therapist chooses one of four interpersonal problem areas to address.
+Next, the psychologist chooses one of four interpersonal problem areas to address.
 These problem areas include:

 Grief or complicated bereavement.
 This addresses the onset or extended depressive episodes associated with the death of a significant person in someone’s life.

 Role dispute.
-The therapists helps identify targets that triggered a depressive episode.
+The psychologist helps identify targets that triggered a depressive episode.

 The event may result from a problematic interpersonal relationship.
 Inconsistent role expectations between two people often initiates this problem.